How You Can Salvage Your Trip When Flight Delays and Cancellations Happen

 Be Flexible

-It's not always blue skies and sunshine, and the reality is that it can be a tough journey.
+It's not always blue skies and sunshine, and the reality of travel is that it can be a tough journey.
 Just keep cool and try to make the best of a bad situation.
 Good luck everyone!